CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_posture_custom_rule.md

 page_title: "crowdstrike_cloud_posture_custom_rule Resource - crowdstrike"
 subcategory: "Cloud Posture"
 description: |-
   This resource manages custom cloud posture rules.
 These rules can be created either by inheriting properties from a parent rule with minimal customization, or by fully customizing all attributes for maximum flexibility.
+To create a rule based on a parent rule, utilize the crowdstrike_cloud_posture_rules data source to gather parent rule information to use in the new custom rule.
+The crowdstrike_cloud_compliance_framework_controls data source can be used to query Falcon for compliance benchmark controls to associate with custom rules created with this resource.
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read & Write